 If you’re in Faneuil Hall, it’s hard not to stop by Cheers, one of the more famous locations in the entire city.
 If you’re not familiar, Cheers was a wildly popular TV show in the 80s and 90s.
 This location is a replica bar and restaurant, but it’s not too far from the original on Beacon Hill.
 This spot is a bit quieter, so if you’re looking to keep things lively, you can always skip to the next location.

 5. Ned Devine’s

 Now that you’re probably feeling pretty good, time to hit the dance floor!
 Ned Devine’s has everything you need to finish off your night.
-Food, drinks and dancing.
-Be sure to check the nightlife calendar on their site to make sure it suites your mood.
+Food, drinks, and dancing.
+Be sure to check the nightlife calendar on their site to make sure it suits your mood.
 Otherwise, you can just head over to Wild Rover for another lively bar option.

 Fenway Park Boston Bar Crawl Route

 It’s one of the most iconic and historic baseball parks in the world.
 So of course, hundreds of thousands of fans visit Fenway every year to see a game.
 There is plenty to do in the area afterward, so here is our suggested 5-bar pub crawl near Fenway Park in Boston.